dharrsg27/LLM-RAG-QnA-Chatbot-for-Documents/README.md

 4. Answer Generation

-   - A prompt was previously defined and given the LLM on what to do when given the context and question
+   - A prompt was previously defined and given to the LLM, which was the **Llama 3.1 70b model**, on what to do when given the context and question
    - The system combines the retrieved document chunks as context and the user’s question to formulate a response based on the context provided.

 ## Setup